Founder and CEO - Dr Vivienne Jane Hanley PhD, RGN, RMN, Dip HV, Dip Couns, FRSPH

 Founder of this website, Jane’s interest in perinatal mental health (PMH) spans over 30 years.
-Her first encounter was when she worked in the Bahamas and nursed mothers who had ‘Obeah’ and later when she worked in the Middle East and encountered mothers with ‘Jinn’.
-This sparked her interest into why mothers become mentally ill.
-Jane’s thesis concentrated on the attitudes to perinatal mental health across cultures.
+Her first experience was in the Bahamas, where Jane worked as a staff nurse and nursed mothers who had ‘Obeah’.
+As a Senior Sister the Middle East, Jane encountered mothers with ‘Jinn’.
+This sparked Jane’s interest into finding out why mothers become mentally ill and their attitude towards their illness.

-Jane has written widely on the subject and has had several papers published in peer reviewed journals.
-She writes a quarterly column for the Journal of Health Visiting.
-Her two books (featured below) were commissioned by the publishers and Jane is in the process of writing a third.
-She was responsible for developing the DVD Babies Aloud as a resource for fathers.
-Jane has featured in and discussed her work on perinatal mental health, on television programmes, the radio and social media.
+Jane writes a quarterly column ‘The Last Word’ for the Journal of Health Visiting.
+She has written widely on PMH and has several papers published in peer reviewed journals.
+Her two books (featured below) were commissioned and she co-wrote ‘Fathers and Perinatal Mental Health with Mark Williams.
+The DVD Babies Aloud is a resource for fathers.
+Jane has featured on TV, radio and social media.

 Books authored by Jane

 Listening Visits in Perinatal Mental Health focuses on how women and families suffering from perinatal mental illness can be supported by a wide range of practitioners.
 Based on the skills of attentive listening, it is designed for use by health professionals and support workers concerned with maternal mental health and the mental health of the family.

 - Covers the process and progression of perinatal mental health

 - Discusses the types of anxiety and depression which may occur during the perinatal period